-- monitor industry to ensure that all necessary safety equipment and processes are in place to protect the health and safety of the public and environment; - assist in the development of better prevention programs and processes; - assist in the development of improved equipment requirements; and - · share information extensively.
+- Monitor industry to ensure all necessary safety equipment and processes are in place to protect the health and safety of the public and environment. - Assist in the development of better prevention programs and processes. - Assist in the development of improved equipment requirements. - Share information extensively.

-Like most industries, incidents can occur in the oil and gas industry that may affect public health and safety and/or the environment.
-The Commission conducts compliance inspections to help mitigate the possibility of incidents occurring in the oil and gas industry.
-Should an incident occur, the Commission works with the Provincial Emergency Preparedness (PEP) program and other authorities to rectify incidents in a swift and efficient manner.
+Like most industries, incidents can occur in the oil and gas industry that may potentially affect public safety and/or the environment.
+The Commission conducts compliance inspections to help mitigate the risk of incidents occurring in the oil and gas industry.
+Should an incident occur, the Commission works with the Provincial Emergency Program (PEP) and other authorities to react to incidents in an effective and efficient manner.